Hass Avocado Tree

-The Hass avocado has dark green-colored, bumpy skin which becomes a dark purplish-black when ripe.
-Hass is the most commercially popular avocado in the world.
-It was first grown by a Southern California amateur horticulturalist Rudolph Hass who named it.
+Hass avocado tree is the most commercially popular avocado tree in the world.
+It was first grown by a Southern California amateur horticulturist Rudolph Hass who named it.
 The fruit is great tasting, good size and shelf-life, and high yields in some areas.
 95% of the California Avocado crop!

 Hass Avocado trees are also grown in areas such as Glendale, Burbank, Pasadena, Sherman Oaks, Encino, Tarzana, Reseda, Woodland Hills, West Hills, Calabasas, Agoura, Thousand Oaks, but their microclimate should be considered.

-Medium to large tropical evergreen with large green to dark green leaves, and white flowers grouped in inflorescences (1-2million flowers on a tree).
-The same flower will open as both female and male at different times of the day depending if Type A or Type B cultivar.
-Avocados can self-fertilize depending on temperature, but most plant Type A (Hass) and Type B (Fuerte) to ensure cross pollination.
+Medium to large tropical evergreen with large green to dark green leaves, and white flowers grouped in inflorescences.
+The same flower will open as both female and male at different times of the day depending on if Type A or Type B cultivar.
+Avocados can self-pollinate depending on temperature, but most plant Type A (Hass) and Type B (Fuerte) to ensure cross-pollination.

 Avocado trees can become alternate bearing, producing a large crop one-year small crop next year.
 Mature fruit is dull when hanging on the tree, and ripen once picked.